onefoursix/streamsets-examples/sdc/aggregations-per-input-file/README.md

 ## StreamSets Example - SDC - Aggregations-Per-Input-File
 This project provides an example of how to perform aggregations on input data on a per-file basis using [Data Collector](https://streamsets.com/products/data-collector-engine/) (SDC).

-Typically, one would perform aggregation using [Transformer for Spark](https://streamsets.com/products/transformer-etl-engine/) or [Transformer for Snowflake](https://streamsets.com/products/transformer-snowflake/), but if one wants to compute aggregations using SDC, the technique described can be used in SDC without blowing up memory.
+Typically, one would perform aggregations using [Transformer for Spark](https://streamsets.com/products/transformer-etl-engine/) or [Transformer for Snowflake](https://streamsets.com/products/transformer-snowflake/), but if one wants to compute aggregations using SDC, the technique provided in this example can be used in SDC without blowing up memory.

 Tested in [StreamSets Platform](https://streamsets.com/products/) using SDC v5.6.0